SenseTecnic/wotkit-docs/source/api_v1/api_orgs.rst

 	* - **Method**
 	  - GET
 	* - **Returns**
-	  - On error, an appropriate HTTP status code; On success, OK 200 and a list of organizations matching the query from newest to oldest.
+	  - **200 OK** on success.
+A JSON object in the response body containing a list of organizations matching the query from newest to oldest.

 |